 Lately I keep running into people who want to learn how to make their own soap.
 Soapmaking can be an art form, most definitely, but it should also be a basic skill.
 After all, up until the last hundred years or so, nearly all housewives knew how to make the soap for their families’ needs.
-Even though I make soap regularly and sell it here and there, I would like to see more people making their own.
-There’s nothing quite as nice as making your own anything.
+Even though I make soap regularly and sell it online and in various shops in my area, I would like to see more people making their own.
+There’s nothing quite as satisfying as making your own anything.
 So, R, I, and T–this tutorial is for you!
 (And for you, too.)

-This is my version of a fruit/veggie wash soap, using just olive and coconut oils, based on this recipe from the Soap Queen blog.
-It’s a mild, unscented soap, and very simple to make.
-Although the original intention was to wash produce, these days I use it as a hand soap.
+This is my version of a basic soap.
+It’s a mild, unscented, and very simple to make.
 It makes my hands so smooth and soft!

 You can find lye at many hardware stores, in the plumbing aisle.
 Make sure it’s 100% sodium hydroxide; for the record, Draino is not.